-LINCOLN, Neb. – There are nearly 1 million acres of publicly accessible lands throughout Nebraska.
-The recently published 2019-2020 Public Access Atlas identifies and consolidates these public access resources for the benefit of Nebraska’s hunters, trappers and anglers.
+LINCOLN, Neb. – Nebraska has more than 1.2 million acres of publicly accessible lands across the state.
+The recently published 2020-2021 Public Access Atlas identifies and consolidates these public access resources for the benefit of Nebraska’s hunters, trappers and anglers.

 Printed copies of this year’s atlas are available at Nebraska Game and Parks Commission offices and service centers, and soon will be available wherever hunt and fish permits are sold.
 To request a printed copy of the atlas or other Game and Parks’ guides or publications, visit OutdoorNebraska.org/brochurerequests.